-We are pleased that the Company, having recently celebrated its 5th anniversary since listing on the ASX, has exceeded both its income and total return objectives for both the year ended 30 June 2022, and also since inception.
+We are pleased that the Company has exceeded its income objective for the year ended 30 June 2023, and has also exceeded its income objective while maintaining the total return at Benchmark levels since inception.
 The Company remains actively positioned to seek superior income and franking returns whilst also being able to allocate to companies that are expected to provide solid capital returns.

-The Company's net loss after income tax for the year was \$12,862,000, compared to a profit of \$73,019,000 in the prior corresponding period.
-This result is largely explained by falls in the ASX in the June 2022 quarter as global inflationary pressures and rising interest rates weighed on markets.
-The Board is monitoring this closely and will continue to manage the Company's capital appropriately to the prevailing economic conditions.
+The Company's net profit after income tax for the year was \$57,363,000, compared to a loss of \$12,862,000 in the prior corresponding period.
+This result is largely explained by markets recovering from falls in the second half of the 2022 financial year where global inflationary pressures and rising interest rates had commenced their impact.
+The Board is monitoring market conditions closely and will continue to manage the Company's capital in a manner appropriate to the prevailing economic circumstances.